anuwu/ERPLAG-Compiler/README.md

 Welcome to the ERPLAG compiler.
 This is a toy language that was given as a semester project from the Compilers Construction course at BITS Pilani, in the year 2020.

 ## Unique Features
+Although it's a toy language, there are features in ERPLAG which, in some sense, make it more powerful than C.
    - Abstraction of dynamic array declaration
    - Function returning multiple values